CloudLabsAI-Azure/AVW-SAP-on-Azure/Module2-DataInsights/1-Getting-Started.md

 ### Getting Started with Lab

-1. Once the environment is provisioned, a virtual machine and lab guide will get loaded into your browser.
+1. Once the environment is provisioned, a Virtual Machine and lab guide will get loaded into your browser.
 Use this virtual machine throughout the workshop to perform the lab.

     ![](https://github.com/CloudLabsAI-Azure/AIW-SAP-on-Azure/blob/main/media/M2-Ex1-Environment.png?raw=true)